codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 The step:

 1. Makes an API call to the Codefresh OIDC provider passing the `CF_OIDC_REQUEST_TOKEN` and the `CF_OIDC_REQUEST_URL` variables.

-  >**NOTE**:
-  Codefresh injects these two variables for every pipeline build, ensuring their availability for use, regardless of the cloud provider's authentication mechanism, whether it's OIDC ID tokens or static credentials.

   Example:
   `curl -H "Authorization: $CF_OIDC_REQUEST_TOKEN" "$CF_OIDC_REQUEST_URL"`
   where:
   * `CF_OIDC_REQUEST_TOKEN` is an access token used to request the OIDC ID token for the OIDC provider.
   * `CF_OIDC_REQUEST_URL` is the URL from which to request the ID token.

-  You can also insert the `curl` command as an API call in a freestyle step to get the same result.
+  You can also insert the `curl` command as an API call in a `freestyle` step to get the same result.

+  >**NOTE**:
+  Codefresh injects these two variables into every pipeline build, ensuring their availability for use in steps.

 {:start="2"}
 1. Sets the ID token in the `ID_TOKEN` environment variable.